Cluster Algebras and Scattering Diagrams, Part III. Cluster Scattering Diagrams: Underlying algebraic structure

 as follows: As a set, $G^{\leq \l}$ is identified with $\frakg^{\leq \l}$ with $\exp(X)\leftrightarrow X$, and its product is defined by the \emph{Baker-Campbell-Hausdorff (BCH) formula\/} (e.g., \cite[\S V.5]{Jacobson79}),

 where we do not need the explicit form of the higher order commutators here.
-The product is well-defined due to the nilpotency of $\frakg^{\leq \l}$.
+Originally, the BCH formula is a product formula for the exponential element $e^X = \sum_{k=0}^{\infty} X^k/k!$ in the situation where $e^X$ makes sense.
+Here, the product is well-defined due to the nilpotency of $\frakg^{\leq \l}$.
 Moreover, it is compatible with the canonical projections

 Thus, by the inverse limit we obtain a group

 with the canonical projections $\pi_{\l}:G \rightarrow G^{\leq \l}$ ($\ell>0$).
 Let $ G^{>\l}:=\Ker\, \pi_\l$.
 When we discuss $G^{\leq \l}$, we often work with elements in $G$ modulo $G^{>\l}$.